ssmiller25/r15cookieblog/GITHUB_PAGES_MIGRATION.md

 ```

 Notes:
-- `submodules: recursive` is required because the theme is a Git submodule.
+- The theme is a Git submodule; an explicit `git submodule update --init --recursive` step ensures reliable checkout and fails fast if the theme is missing.
 - Since `static/CNAME` is committed, no extra workflow step is needed to write `public/CNAME`.

 ## 3) Configure Pages in GitHub